czarneckid/puma-benchmarking/README.md

 # puma-benchmarking

 Benchmarking for [Puma](http://puma.io).
 Exercise in trying to benchmark Puma against Unicorn to try and replicate the benchmarking results on the [Puma](http://puma.io) site.
+At the very least just see how Puma stacks up.

 # Setup

 Run under Unicorn or Puma in one terminal and then run the benchmarking in another terminal.

-## Running under MRI - 1.9.3 /Unicorn
+## Running under MRI - 1.9.3 / Unicorn

 ```
 rvm use ruby-1.9.3@puma-benchmarking --create